KasonChan/encryption/README.md

 1.  `cd` into the _this_ directory.
 2. Enter `sbt run` to execute `Demo`.
 3. Enter `sbt test` to execute all the test cases in `demoTest`.
-4. Enter `sbt \"test-only\" demoTest.classname` to execute the test cases in the specified class.
+4. Enter `sbt test-only demoTest.classname` to execute the test cases in the specified class.

 References
 ----------